0

 |

-Blooms in mid-summer making tight large umbels of white flowers on around 1 m long stem but spectacular from early spring due its fat, finger like leaves which can be used for "hot"salads and bulbs for baking.
+Blooms in mid-summer making tight large umbels of white flowers on around 1 m long stem but spectacular from early spring due its fat, finger like leaves which can be used for "hot" salads and bulbs are used by natives for baking so it became very rare in nature.
 Excellent grower in garden and under cover in greenhouse.

 |